A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: Set Up the Computational Environment

 A useful practice is to generate separate API keys for different projects so you can better track the activities and costs associated with each project.
 To prevent accidental exposure of keys in shared repositories, never write them in plain text inside your scripts.
 Instead, store keys locally (and separately) in a Git-ignored file or as environment variables.

 In the accompanying notebooks, the following code prompts a user to paste their key interactively; the key is retained only for that session.
-Both the Python and R code store the entered API key as an environment variable.
+Both the Python and R code store the entered API key as an environment variable during a session to enable direct access by the LLM APIs.

 \textbf{Python Code} (Appendix~\ref{r_api_key} for R code):